ignius299792458/k8s-WorkLoads-ReplicaSets/README.md

 | **Deletion Order** | Random | Reverse order (highest to lowest index) | Random | Random |
 | **Owns ReplicaSet** | No | No | No | Yes (manages ReplicaSets) |

-Would you like me to elaborate on any specific aspect of these workload resources?

 ## Example to illustrate how to create, see, and delete the replicaSets
 ```
 ➜  kubectl apply -f replicasets.yml